techlead-shootorder/automation/packages/docs/pages/contributing/contribution-guide.md

 # Contribution Guide

-We are happy that you want to contribute to Automatisch.
+We are happy that you want to contribute to automatisch.
 We will assist you in the contribution process.
 This guide will help you to get started.

 ## We develop with GitHub